shwestrick/shwestrick.github.io/_posts/2020-07-29-seam-carve.md

 quickly hits its maximum possible speedup of (for this input and grain size) approximately 2x, seeing no additional improvement above 10 processors.
-In contrast, the triangular strategy continues to get faster as the number of processors increases, with self-speedups of about 4x on 10 processors and 7x on 20.
+In contrast, the triangular strategy continues to get faster as the number of processors increases, with self-speedups of about 4x on 10 processors, 6.5x on 10, and 7x on 30.

 ## Conclusion